Iran–Iraq War: Operation Praying Mantis

 The same day as Iraq's attack on al-Faw peninsula, the United States Navy launched Operation Praying Mantis in retaliation against Iran for damaging a warship with a mine.
 Iran lost oil platforms, destroyers, and frigates in this battle, which ended only when President Reagan decided that the Iranian navy had been damaged enough.
 In spite of this, the Revolutionary Guard Navy continued their speedboat attacks against oil tankers.
 The defeats at al-Faw and in the Persian Gulf nudged Iranian leadership towards quitting the war, especially when facing the prospect of fighting the Americans.

 Iranian counteroffensive

-Faced with such losses, Khomeini appointed the cleric Hashemi Rafsanjani as the Supreme Commander of the Armed Forces, though he had in actuality occupied that position for months.
+Faced with such losses, Khomeini appointed Rafsanjani as the Supreme Commander of the Armed Forces, though he had in actuality occupied that position for months.
 Rafsanjani ordered a last desperate counter-attack into Iraq, which was launched 13 June 1988.
 The Iranians infiltrated through the Iraqi trenches and moved 10 km into Iraq and managed to strike Saddam's presidential palace in Baghdad using fighter aircraft.
 After three days of fighting, the decimated Iranians were driven back to their original positions again as the Iraqis launched 650 helicopter and 300 aircraft sorties.